MA Course ‘Data Management for Historians’

 To allow master students within economic and social history to process their own rudimentary data and enable reuse according to the FAIR data principles, this course instructs them on the basics of quantitative data management.
 It introduces the quantitative research cycle, programming in R and SPARQL, and how to report on data questions.
 Combined, these skills will allow the participants to understand quantitative research better, make efficient and reproducible enquiries on the data, and clearly report on data questions.
 As such, the course prepares participants for quantitative research in general.

 The aim of this course is to provide research-oriented historians with a thorough introduction into data management and introduce them to R and Linked Data.
-As such, the course provides essential background for historians who work with quantitative data and allows participants to understand, organise, and report on data management processes without the use of advanced quantitative methods.
+As such, the course provides essential background for historians who work with quantitative data and allows participants to understand, organise, and report on data management processes without, however, the use of advanced quantitative methods.

 To do so, the course concentrates on four objectives: